thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 <div th:if="${user.isAdmin()} == false"> ...
 ```

-Note the difference between the above example and specifying the `false` literal inside an OGNL/SpringEL variable expression and therefore let these expression engines evaluate it (not Thymeleaf):
+Note that in the above example, the `== false` is written outside the braces, and thus
+it is Thymeleaf itself who takes care of it.
+If it were written inside the braces, it would
+be the responsibility of the OGNL/SpringEL engines:

 ```html
 <div th:if="${user.isAdmin() == false}"> ...